Topic: tech mikrotik prev next

 across the link.
 Verify that the MAC addresses of the end devices appear in

-in VLAN 206, and in the MAC address
+the MAC address table of seam and wood in VLAN 206, and in the MAC address

-in SVLAN 3091, by navigating to ‘Bridge, Hosts’ on each device.
+table of plan in SVLAN 3091, by navigating to ‘Bridge, Hosts’ on each device.

 The configuration is complete, and VLAN tagged traffic is passed transparently

-with no further configuration.
+through plan with no further configuration.
 Additional configurations now

 possible are the extension of SVLAN 3091 to other devices by trunking it from